Public Holidays in Australia 2026: How to maximise your annual leave

 Xperience Team

-Whether it’s for beach barbecues on Australia Day, a heading to Canberra for dawn service on ANZAC Day, or extending the festive cheer on Christmas, here's how to maximise your annual leave this year.
+Whether it’s for beach barbecues on Australia Day, making your way down to Canberra for dawn service on ANZAC Day, or extending the festive cheer on Christmas, there’s lots of ways to milk your annual leave entitlements in order to lean in to the time off Here's how to maximise your annual leave this year.

 Date